-Interactive Brokers Review 2019
+Interactive Brokers Review

-Interactive Brokers is probably one of the best brokerages in the world.
-While I understand this is a fairly bold statement, the reality is that you would be hard-pressed to find a better brokerage.
+Interactive Brokers is one of the best brokerages in the world.
+Yes, this is a fairly bold statement.
+But the reality is that you would be hard-pressed to find a better brokerage.

-However, if you have the right account size, and that’s quite key here, Interactive Brokers is as professional as it gets.
+If you have the right account size, and that’s quite key here, Interactive Brokers is as professional as it gets.
 In fact, several larger hedge funds will clear through them, as well as major prop shops.
 Continue reading the Interactive Brokers review.

 Trading Platforms and Tools

 Interactive Brokers has a handful of trading platforms that you can access.
 Desktop TWS, which stands for Traders Work Station, is the standard platform that most traders will use.

 It gives you access to the entire world, allows you to trade a multitude of products which we will look into in a moment, offers charting, real-time quotes, and everything you would anticipate.

 There is also the IBKR Mobile platform, which is a mobile phone platform that allows you to keep an eye on your market positions while you are out and about.

 You can trade and monitor positions, but it has less functionality than a standalone platform does.
 There is also IBKR WebTrader which is a web-based trading platform that offers very similar functionality to the desktop platform, with a much more straightforward interface.